TUTO Square Origami Boxes for Advent Calendar

 6. Then fold inwards, for each side of your square, the lines marked in step 4.

-7. Finally, fold the edges of your paper one above the other.
-For the last edge, slide it inside to close your fold.
+7. Finally, fold the edges of your paper over each other.
+For the last edge, tuck it inside to close your fold.

-WELL DONE !
-You have just made an adorable origami box!
-Make 23 more, in different formats, to make your Advent calendar.
+CONGRATULATIONS!
+You've just made an adorable origami box!
+Make 23 more, in different sizes, to complete your Advent calendar.

 You can then stick numbered stickers on your 24 boxes, once filled with small gifts!
-Sticker sheets, provided for this purpose, can be found in store and on the e-shop.
+Sheets of stickers, provided for this purpose, can be found in store and on the e-shop.

-A “ Christmas / For the Advent Calendar ” section is now available on our e-shop, with a wide selection of creative supplies and small gifts for making your Advent calendar.
-These different items are also available in store!
+A " Christmas / For the Advent Calendar " section is now available on our e-shop, with a wide selection of craft supplies and small gifts for making your Advent calendar.
+These various items are also available in store!

-To fill your boxes, don't hesitate to let yourself be tempted by our selections of pins , bells , masking tape , charms , stickers and other small stationery items!
+To fill your boxes, don't hesitate to be tempted by our selection of pins , bells , masking tape , lucky charms , stickers and other small stationery items!

 I also designed these boxes to wrap chocolates and other sweet treats!
 For these boxes, I used 10cm squares of paper.

-I imagined a colorful, soft and elegant range, in white, gold and almond green tones, enhanced by little touches of coral!
-If you like this, find below the references of the Japanese papers in question:
+I imagined a colorful, soft and elegant range, in white, gold and almond green tones, enhanced by small touches of coral!
+If you like this one, find below the references of the Japanese papers in question:

-I hope you enjoyed this article and made you want to take the time to make your own Advent calendar.
+I hope you enjoyed this article and that it made you want to take the time to make your own Advent calendar.

 See you soon for new creative tutorials,